ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 $ gcloud components install cloud-build-local
 ```

-Now you can use the tool to test your build pipeline locally!
+Now we can use the tool to test our build pipeline locally!

-To build locally, run the following command:
+To build locally, we run the following command:

 ```
 $ cloud-build-local --config=[CONFIG FILE] \